Emergency Dentist – South Austin, TX

 As you start your day, you never expect a dental emergency to interrupt your plans; however, for one in six Americans, they will be in this position at some point during the year.
 When the unexpected strikes, it is not uncommon to not know what to do or how to respond to the situation.
 As a result, valuable time can be lost, which could end up costing you your tooth.
 At The Dental Centre, we do not want to see this happen.
 We are always here for our patients, even during the difficult times.
 If you have a dental emergency in Oak Hill, do not wait.
 We provide the same-day services you need to treat the issue, so you can get back to enjoying your day.

-Common Tips for Dental Emergencies
+How to Handle Common Dental Emergencies

-How to Avoid Dental Emergencies
+How to Prevent Dental Emergencies

 Although you cannot fully prevent a dental emergency from occurring, there are several things you can do to help reduce your risk for one.
-In addition to brushing and flossing to keep your smile healthy, visit your dentist twice a year for a cleaning and checkup.
+In addition to brushing and flossing to keep your smile healthy, visit your dentist in South Austin, TX twice a year for a cleaning and checkup.
 By regularly monitoring your oral health, we can detect areas of concern sooner, like a weakened tooth, to prevent an emergency from occurring.